openwrt/openwrt/README.md

         $root@OpenWrt:/# /etc/init.d/network restart

-2. You can enable wifi by default by following below steps :-
+2. You can enable WiFi by default by following below steps :-
     - set ssid and password for WiFi either at compile time from file target/linux/pistachio/base-files/etc/uci-defaults/config/wireless